Architect: MSR Design

 Product: Fireframes® Aluminum Series frames, Pilkington Pyrostop® fire-resistive-rated glass, Fireframes Designer Series doors

 When the original Tulsa City-County Library was unveiled in 1965, it featured a state-of-the-art design and cutting-edge technology.
 However, after almost 50 years of serving the community, the building was showing its age.
-Seeking a much-needed facelift for the building, the library hired MSR to transform the aging facility into a library for the 21st century that will provide exceptional service to the community for years to come.
+Seeking a much-needed facelift for the building, the library hired MSR Design to transform the aging facility into a library for the 21st century that will provide exceptional service to the community for years to come.

 A key design goal was to create an open layout that maintains visual connectivity and allows ample natural light to pass through, while still retaining separations and meeting fire rating standards.
 The design solution pairs Fireframes® Aluminum Series frames with Pilkington Pyrostop® fire-resistant glass, both supplied by Technical Glass Products (TGP).
 The renovation incorporates a fire-rated framing system in the areas surrounding the grand staircase and the stair entrance to the public areas located on the lower level.